based on Reviews

 • Increased risk: iron, phosphorus, zinc, selenium (factor UL/RDA < 5)

-As with the determination of the reference values, there are also significant deviations from country to country in the maximum quantities – and it turns out that Germany is generally far below the values of its European neighbours.
-(Source: https://www.verbraucherzentrale.nrw/sites/default/files/2021-04/Hoechstmengen_Europa_April%202021.pdf):
+As with the determination of the reference values, there are also significant deviations from country to country in the maximum quantities – and it turns out that Germany i.d.R. is far below the values of its European neighbours (Source: https://www.verbraucherzentrale.nrw/sites/default/files/2021-04/Hoechstmengen_Europa_April%202021.pdf):

-The following graphic shows the recommended intake and the maximum amount (UL).
-The principle applies that a dosage with the recommended intake (these are the "100% NRV" on the product labels of food supplements) serves to maintain health, i.e. prevent disease, in healthy people without special stress and with full micronutrient stores.
+The following graphic shows the recommended intake and the maximum intake (UL).
+The principle applies that a dosage with the recommended intake (these are the “100% NRV” on the product labels of food supplements) is good for maintaining health, d.h.
+Prevention, in healthy people without particular stress and with filled micronutrient stores.

-Above the recommended "100% NRV" amount, the area of prevention begins, provided that the nutrient stores are not completely full and/or there are special stresses.
-If the dosage is further increased up to the defined maximum amount (UL), the therapeutic application area then comes - ie the use of micronutrients for (accompanying) therapy of an already manifested disease.
+Above the recommended "100% NRV" amount, the prevention range begins, provided nutrient stores are not fully filled and/or special stresses are present.
+With further dosage increases up to the defined maximum level (UL), the therapeutic range of application is reached – d.h. the use of micronutrients for the (accompanying) therapy of an already manifested disease.

-• area of application (primary, secondary prevention, therapy, aftercare)
+• Area of application (primary and secondary prevention, therapy, aftercare)

 • Mono- or combination administration (combination reduces single dose)